Table of Contents[Hide][Show]

 Few drops of aloe vera gel for a moisturizing effect (optional)

 Bring the cup of filtered water to a boil.
 Stir in the flax seeds, turn down the heat to medium and let simmer for between 7-10 minutes.

 *Do not simmer longer than 10 minutes else you won’t be able to strain out the flax seeds from the gel.

-Pour gel into a small bottle and refrigerate.
+Pour natural hair gel into a small bottle and use immediately or refrigerate.

 Pour a dollop into the palm of your hand and mix through wet hair as frequently as desired.

-This gel will last about 2 weeks in the refrigerator.
+Because this natural hair gel has no preservatives, it will last about 2 weeks in the refrigerator.